You-Gao/Blog/_fun/2025-04-13-photography.md

 There were some merits to buying a film camera.
 I got it at a discount. $50 for an Olympus OM-4[^2].
 One of those merits is learning the fundamentals of a camera, like lens, aperture, focus, shutter speed and ISO.
 The other is reading all the old **beautifully** designed manuals and trying to figure out how to operate the film camera.

-These merits are offset by the fact that you can't see the results of your photography until you get the film developed.
+These merits are offset by how you can't see the results of your photography until you get the film developed.
 Which, for me, is likely never.

 I recently got intrigued with photography again and wanted to share what made me revisit the craft.